 When used in this privacy policy, the term ‘personal information’ has the meaning given to it in the Privacy Act 1988.
 In general terms, it is any information that can be used to personally identify you.
 This may include your name, address, telephone number, email address and profession or occupation.
 If the information we collect personally identifies you, or you are reasonably identifiable from it, the information will be considered personal information.

-We only collect such personal information as is necessary for us to provide you with our services.
-This may include ‘sensitive’ information such as information regarding your health, ethnic origin and religion.
+We only collect such personal information as is necessary for us to provide you with our services, including to help us work out which MOIRA services may be useful for you.
+This may include ‘sensitive’ information such as information regarding your health, ethnic origin and religion, and information about your views and interactions of online applications, websites and ads.

-We may collect information in person, or via telephone, mail, email, our website and other electronic means, including but not limited to internet cookies*.
+We may collect information in person, or via telephone, mail, email, our website and other electronic means, including but not limited to internet cookies* and targeted ads.
 How we collect your information depends upon how you interact with us.

 If you do not want your personal information to be collected, we will use reasonable endeavours to accommodate your request.
 If you do not want us to collect your information or you provide us with incorrect information, this may limit our ability to: